techidaily/site-extra-hints/source/_posts/innovative-designs-unleashed-comprehensive-guide-to-animation-suites.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1328679/15852" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+Procreate gets an honorable mention here due to the recent update that added the ability to paint in 3D directly onto your imported OBJ’s.
+This is a very cool feature as you can paint on different maps directly onto your model and get the exact results you wanted, the prerequisite for this is your OBJ needs to have UV’s already applied when you import into procreate and also this is limited to only three maps as of writing this, they have started they are going to advancing this feature in upcoming updates.
+Procreate also allows you to use augmented reality to view your models in the real world.
+Compatibility is as follows:

+* Ipad iPadOS 14.4 or later.

 ## Conclusion

 As you can see there are many options and these are just a few or the ever expanding list out there but hopefully this has given you a good starting point with some of the leading industry tools to gain the results you wish.
 Depending on your setup and space you may lean towards desktop or laptop sculpting or you may be on the move a lot and find the portable option best meets your needs.
 Either way there is software out there for you to create that perfect sculpt and create the animation you have in your mind.
 Filmora is very powerful at editing your scenes together ready for uploading and with this guide you will soon be making scene after scene.